nanocurrency/nano-node/docs/protocol.md

     - The 256-bit hash of a block
     - The hash is computed from a set of "hashables": fields in a block that are hashed with the Blake2b hashing function
-    - Unless noted other the hashables for a block are the block-specific fields listed in the table with each block description.
+    - Unless noted otherwise the hashables for a block are the block-specific fields listed in the table with each block description.
 They are to be hashed in the order they are listed.
-    - The block hash is used (a.o.) to make references among blocks
+    - The block hash is used (amongst other things) to make references among blocks
     - Encoded as a sequence of 32 bytes
   * Balance / Amount
     - A 128-bit unsigned integer